SAP/spartacus-docs/_pages/dev/features/cancellations-and-returns.md

 The Cancellations and Returns feature is disabled by default in Spartacus.

 Since the feature is CMS-driven, the only way to enable it is through the CMS.
-The following procedure describes the changes you should make to the `spartacussampledataaddon` AddOn, or to your own, custom AddOn.
+The following procedure describes the changes you should make to the `spartacussampledata` extension, or to your own, custom extension.

-**Note:** All of the required CMS data is already included in the `spartacussampledataaddon` AddOn.
+**Note:** All of the required CMS data is already included in the `spartacussampledata` extension.

 ### Enabling Cancellations and Returns through the CMS